-The City of Longview has adopted and administers through its Community Development Department a Critical Areas Ordinance Number 3082, which is set forth as Chapters 17.10 and 17.12 of the Longview Municipal Code.
+The City of Longview has adopted and administers through its Community Development Department a Critical Areas Ordinance Number 3082, which is set forth as Chapters 7.10 and Chapter 17.12 of the Longview Municipal Code.
 This Ordinance was mandated by the Washington State Growth Management Act (RCW 36.70A.060) and covers all land within the City.

 Growth Management Act

 The Growth Management Act requires all counties and the cities within them to identify and designate environmentally sensitive or critical areas and adopt development regulations to assure the conservation of such areas.
 The Longview Critical Area Ordinance is an ordinance designed to identify resource lands of long-term significance and designating and protecting critical resource areas which include:

 - Critical aquifer recharge areas

 - Fish and wildlife habitat